chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - A1 gets R1.
 Also look at values from a set of items.
-Then you used that in some way as additional feature, input etc meta level, coz you need to think how the R1 is gonna be used cleverly as an input of A2
+Then you used that in some way as additional feature, input etc meta level, coz you need to think how the R1 is going to be used cleverly as an input of A2

   - ![A screenshot of a cell phone Description automatically